lockan/mosquittonet/README.md

 # mosquittonet
 A dockerized mosquitto + node-red IOT stack

+This project has been moved out of the public domain for now.
-This repo is no longer being maintained, but has been kept here for public reference.
+As such, this repo is no longer being maintained, but has been kept here for public reference.